Sivabharathi-Ramesh/CLASS-PERFORMANCE-TRACKING-SYSTEM-2/README.md

-Of course!
-A great README is essential for any project.
-It acts as the front page, explaining what your project does and how to use it.

-Based on the files and features of your Class Performance Tracking System, here is a comprehensive and professional README file.
-Just copy the text below and save it as README.md in the main folder of your project.

 Class Performance Tracking System
 A comprehensive web application built with Flask and JavaScript to manage student attendance and homework for a classroom setting.